Depression Signs and Symptoms

 Get some exercise

 There’s plenty of evidence to suggest being physically active may help lift your mood, especially if you have mild depression.
-Indeed, according to the NHS, exercise can be as effective as antidepressants at reducing depression symptoms.
+Indeed, according to the NHS, there’s evidence that exercise can help depression and it’s one of the main treatments for mild depression (vi).
 That may be because physical activity stimulates your brain to produce feel-good hormones.
 Most types of exercise will be beneficial, whether it's walking, cycling, swimming, doing yoga or Pilates, or working out to a fitness DVD.
 Even doing some housework and gardening may help.

 Watch your alcohol intake

 When you feel down, it may feel natural to have a drink to lift your spirits.
 However, alcohol is believed to make depression worse.
-The World Health Organisation also suggests alcohol may play a contributing role in the development of depression.
-That’s why it’s important to avoid drinking more than the government’s maximum alcohol recommendations, which are 3-4 units a day for men and 2-3 units a day for women (one unit equals half a pint of beer, a small glass of wine or a single shot of spirits).
+The Royal College of Psychiatrists suggests alcohol affects the chemistry of the brain, which increases the risk of depression (ix).
+That’s why it’s important to avoid drinking more than the government’s maximum alcohol recommendations, which state you should aim to drink no more than 14 units of alcohol a week, spread out evenly over at least three days (one unit equals half a pint of beer, a small glass of wine or a single shot of spirits).